-Ash trees attacked by the Emerald Ash Borer result in the loss of many beautiful trees and Wilmington, Delaware is now at risk.
+Ash trees being attacked by the Emerald Ash Borer has resulted in the loss of many beautiful trees and Wilmington, Delaware is now at risk.
 This invasive beetle has recently been found in Delaware and will continue to spread without preventive actions.
 Local agencies encourage homeowners to actively participate in the campaigns against EAB.
 The trees grow widely in Wilmington and most Delaware counties, cities, and towns.

 The Emerald Ash Borer (EAB) invaded the US in 2002 and the battle against these beetles continues today.
 Almost 27 states in the United States are concentrating their efforts to control the spread and prevent further infestation.
 Early detection is key to combating these highly invasive insects.
 One accepted means to treat these wood-boring beetles is by injecting systemic insecticide into the soil near the ash tree.

 The ash trees in Wilmington are vulnerable and are a target for the ash borers.
 Homeowners are asked to make a regular assessment of their ash trees and watch out for these signs and symptoms of Emerald Ash Borer (EAB) infestation: